 ‘L-G Baijal’s orders to be implemented’: Kejriwal on hospitals row

+‘LG Baijal’s orders to be implemented’: Kejriwal on hospitals row

-New Delhi, June 10: Delhi chief minister Arvind Kejriwal on Wednesday said Lieutenant Governor Anil Baijal's decision to not reserve hospitals exclusively for Delhi residents for Covid-19 treatment will be followed in "letter and spirit".
+New Delhi, June 10: Delhi Chief Minister Arvind Kejriwal on Wednesday said Lieutenant Governor Anil Baijal's decision to not reserve hospitals exclusively for Delhi residents for Covid-19 treatment will be followed in "letter and spirit".

-"L-G's directives will be implemented in letter and spirit, this is not the time for disagreements or arguments," said Kejriwal on Lieutenant General over-ruling Delhi cabinet's decision of reserving hospitals for resident.
+"LG's directives will be implemented in letter and spirit, this is not the time for disagreements or arguments," said Kejriwal on Lieutenant General over-ruling Delhi cabinet's decision of reserving hospitals for resident.

 Arvind Kejriwal tests negative for coronavirus